 I mean, it's just absurd to think that.

-Well, the bottom line is I mean, do you agree with my assessment?
+Well, the bottom line is, I mean, do you agree with my assessment?

-The reason we have a policy, isn't this illegal, by the way, to pay ransom, the government of the United States to pay ransom?
+The reason we have a policy, isn't this illegal, by the way, to pay ransom, the government of the United States, to pay ransom?

-Isn't that what the Iran hostage situation was all about and um such a big deal was made over the idea that we gave spare parts to get the Americans held hostage, etcetera, et cetera, and money was funneled to the Contra rebels?
+And such a big deal was made over the idea that we gave spare parts to get the Americans held hostage, et cetera, et cetera, and money was funneled to the Contra rebels.

 Right.

-A and that was done by proxy, and it was a big deal.
+And it was a big deal.

-This is a direct payment for hostages, which you are correct, is in direct violation of launch long standing US policy, and your analysis is accurate.
+This is a direct payment for hostages, which you are correct, is in direct violation of long-standing U.S. policy.

 The minute you pay a ransom payment once for a hostage, you incentivize the system for terrorist regimes like Iran to take hold of our people and diplomats and hold them again in the future.

-But Obama doesn't care about any of that, because Obama doesn't care about the future of the country.
+But Obama doesn't care about any of that because Obama doesn't care about the future of the country.

-Obama cares about his political poll numbers and he wanted what he sees as a foreign policy success to put under his belt and he really didn't care.
+Obama cares about his political poll numbers, and he wanted what he sees as a foreign policy success to put under his belt, and he really didn't care.

 I mean, really shameful.